-Action: Celebrating the social and cultural history of Haymarket Sharing Haymarket and Chintown's history
+Action: Sharing Haymarket and Chintown's history

 You told us that you value the area's social and cultural history and would like to hear those stories told.
 In particular, there is a desire for more recognition of Chinese Australian history.
-The grant-funded Museum of Chinese in Australia (MOCA) is due to open in 2023/24 in the former Haymarket library building, helping to tell these stories.
+The grant-funded Museum of Chinese in Australia (MOCA) is due to open in 2024 in the former Haymarket library building, helping to tell these stories.

-In addition, the City proposes to will identify further opportunities for showcasing its archives and research of Haymarket's history through its existing programs including:
+In addition, the City will identify further opportunities for showcasing Haymarket's history through its existing programs including:

-- Sydney Culture Walk program: furtherdevelop a walking tour in Haymarket.
-The City has created an existing walking tour that covers includes Haymarket and a wider area.
-This walk could will be reviewed and updated to embed recent historic research, to focus on the history of Haymarket, and to tell the stories of significant places for Chinese Australians.
+- Sydney Culture Walk program: The City has created an existing walking tour that includes Haymarket and a wider area.
+This walk will be reviewed and updated to embed recent historic research, to focus on the history of Haymarket, and to tell the stories of significant places for Chinese Australians.
 The updated tour will be available as an accessible PDF and via the Sydney Culture Walks app.
-Audio snippets, drawn from the City's oral history collection, could be included in the app.
-It could also have physicalelements (such as inscribed pavers or plaques) in the streets and spaces - identifying opportunities for historical interpretation (such as plaques), acknowledging significant places for Chinese people and community across Haymarket - Historical Green Plaques program: The updated walk will be used as a reference to carry out an audit of the historical plaques in the area.
-Working with key local stakeholders and historians, sites will be identified for potential new plagues to recognise signficant places and events.
-There will be a focused roll out of new Historical Green Plaques in Haymarket and Chinatown.
+Audio snippets, drawn from the City's oral history collection, could be included in the app. - Historical Green Plagues program: The updated walk will be used as a reference to carry out an audit of the historical plaques in the area.
+Working with key local stakeholders and historians, sites will be identified for potential new plaques to recognise signficant places and events.
+There will be a focused roll out of new Historical Green Plagues in Haymarket and Chinatown. - Hoardings and Scaffolding program: The City's existing policies require that any site using construction hoardings for heritage developments or in a heritage area display historic images that are relevant to the area.

-City lead city historian, city design, city planning Stakeholders and partners MOCA, CAHS, history and heritage professionals, landowners and community groups Timeframe medium term, 1-3 years Additional budget no - within existing budget
+Action considerations city historian, city design, City lead city planning MOCA, CAHS, history and Stakeholders heritage professionals, and partners landowners and community groups Timeframe medium term, 1-3 years Additional no - within existing budget budget